Interactive kiosk: Government usage

 Several countries historically implemented the nationwide installation of kiosks for various purposes.
 One example of such large scale installations can be found in the United Kingdom, where thousands of special-purpose kiosks are now available to aid job-seekers in finding employment.

 The United States Department of Homeland Security has created immigration kiosks where visitors register when they enter the United States.
 There are also exit kiosks where visitors register when they leave the U.S.

 The postal service has automated kiosks in many of the postal offices for self-service.

 The Veterans Administration has over 5,000 patient kiosks deployed.
 In 2020 the next generation kiosks along with mobile check-in for veterans began.

 In India, digital kiosks are used for various purposes, such as payment of bills.

 Industry usage

 It is estimated that over 1,200,000 kiosk terminals exist in the U.S. and Canada alone.

-Groups who use kiosks in their business environment include: Delta Airlines, United Airlines, JetBlue Airways, GTAA, Future Shop, The Home Depot, Target Corporation, and Wal-Mart.
+Groups who use kiosks in their business environment include: Delta Air Lines, United Airlines, JetBlue Airways, GTAA, Future Shop, The Home Depot, Target Corporation, and Wal-Mart.